Concordium/concordium.github.io/source/mainnet/smart-contracts/guides/upgradeable-contract.rst

 .. note::
    A common way to workaround immutability, seen on other blockchains, is to have an additinal smart contract acting as a proxy, forwarding calls to the actual smart contract.
    Upgrading is then updating the proxy to forward the calls to another smart contract.
-   Unfortunately, this will introduce an extra cost on every contract call and add an additional layer of complexity to the contract code.
+   Unfortunately, this will introduce an extra cost on every contract call and add an additional layer of complexity to the contract code, which usually are making authorization and testing harder.

 Concordium smart contract instances have the option to upgrade their smart contract module by calling the ``upgrade`` function with a reference to a new smart contract module to use.
 If successful, new invocations to the upgraded smart contract instance will use the new smart contract module.